Big leaved tropical plants

 Echium pininana

-Somebody once described Echium pininana as sinister when visiting my garden.
+Once described Echium pininana as sinister by a garden visitor.
 This plant contrasts well with the more standard tropical plants.
 A bit of a weird plant really.

 Leaf detail of cyphomandra betacea, the tree tomato